-Low utilisation of MME funds indicates poor monitoring of the programme and therefore, poor health of implementation of the programme and need for a proper and comprehensive MME plan.
-These State/UTs are requested to make more efforts for strengthening the monitoring mechanism, training of MDM functionaries, display of MDM logo and publicity for proper implementation of the scheme.
+Low utilisation of MME fund indicates poor monitoring of the programme and therefore poor health of implementation of the programme and need for a proper and comprehensive MME plan.
+The State/UTs that are lagging in this regard, are requested to make more efforts for strengthening the monitoring mechanism, training of MDM functionaries, display of MDM logo and publicity for proper implementation of the scheme.

-Analysis of QPR reveals that 3 States/UTs (Chandigarh, Punjab and Bihar) have shown good performance in inspection of schools by State/District/Block officials and more than 75% of the schools have been inspected during the first qtr of FY 2013-14 (Annexure XII).
-Less than 50% school inspection has been reported from Tripura, Maharashtra Tamil Nadu, Jharkhand, Haryana, Puducherry, Andhra Pradesh, Mizoram and Meghalaya.
-These State Governments /UT administration are advised to put more emphasis on inspection of MDMS in school level for better implementation.
+Analysis of QPR reveals that 7 States/UTs (Chandigarh, Punjab, Delhi, Goa, Daman & Diu, Dadra & Nagar Haveli and Bihar) have shown good performance in inspection of schools by State/District/Block officials and more than 75% of the schools have been inspected during the first qtr of FY 2013-14(Annexure XII).
+Less than 50% school inspection has been reported from 17 States/UTs like Puducherry, Andhra Pradesh, ix) State Steering-cum-Monitoring Committee (SSMC) Meeting:

+Mizoram, Kerala, Rajasthan Manipur and Meghalaya.
+These State Governments /UT administration are advised to put in more emphasis on inspection of MDMS in school level for better implementation.